-1.3.4 The Plan is intended to provide a procedure to enhance the ability of the NOWPAP Members to respond to Tier 3 oil spills and substantial HNS spills which may be beyond their individual capabilities.
-Under OPRC 1990 and OPRC-HNS Protocol all NOWPAP Members should require ports, oil and HNS handling facilities and offshore oil operations to have the capability to respond to small spills of oil (Tier 1 spills) or HNS at ports etc. which can be dealt with by local resources.
-NOWPAP Members should also ensure that there are facilities for dealing with larger spills which, although localised, may require resources to be brought in from national stockpiles or from other sources within the Members (Tier 2 oil spills and more substantial HNS spills that are beyond local level capabilities).
-The NOWPAP Members' ability to respond to oil and HNS spills could be set out in the information system of MERRAC.
+1.3.4 The Plan is intended to provide a procedure to enhance the ability of the NOWPAP Members to respond to Tier 3 spills which may be beyond their individual capabilities.
+Under OPRC 1990 all NOWPAP Members should require ports, oil handling facilities and offshore oil operations to have the capability to respond to small spills at ports etc which can be dealt with by local resources (a Tier 1 spill).
+NOWPAP Members should also ensure that there are facilities for dealing with larger spills which, although localised, may require resources to be brought in from [national/domestic] stockpiles or from other sources within the Member (Tier 2 spills).
+The NOWPAP Members' ability to respond to oil spills could be set out in the information system of MERRAC.

-1.4 Risks of oil and HNS spills in the NOWPAP region
+1.4 Risks of oil spills in the NOWPAP region

-1.4.1 Major oil and HNS spills which are likely to require this Plan to be brought into operation arise from accidents to ships, to offshore oil production and exploration operations and to oil handling facilities.
+1.4.1 Major oil spills which are likely to require this Plan to be brought into operation arise from accidents to ships, to offshore oil production and exploration operations and to oil handling facilities.
 The shipping accidents which are most likely to cause big spills are collisions and groundings.
-These risks are likely to be the greatest where traffic is dense and there are navigational dangers, particularly approaching major oil and HNS ports.
-Information on the main shipping routes in the region and the amount of tanker and non-tanker traffic using them, areas of offshore oil or HNS operations, major oil and HNS ports and the areas of greatest navigational danger will be maintained by MERRAC and be provided to the NOWPAP Members on a regular basis.
+These risks are likely to be the greatest where traffic is dense and there are navigational dangers, particularly approaching major oil ports.
+Information on the main shipping routes in the region and the amount of tanker and non-tanker traffic using them, areas of offshore oil operations, major ports and oil ports and the areas of greatest navigational danger will be maintained by MERRAC and be provided to the NOWPAP Members on a regular basis.

-1.5 Sensitivity to oil and HNS spills
+1.5 Sensitivity to oil spills

-1.5.1 In order to decide on the most effective response to oil and HNS spill, and the priorities for the response effort, it is essential for those dealing with the spill to have reliable and up-to-date information on the sensitivity of the coastline to oil and HNS.
-This detailed information will be maintained by MERRAC and be provided to the NOWPAP Members on a regular basis.

-1.5.2 The following highlights the main sensitivities to oil and HNS spill: residential district, mariculture, fish farms, fisheries, wildlife, birds, amenities, tourism, industry, salt marshes, reed beds etc.
+- 1.5.1 In order to decide on the most effective response to an oil spill, and the priorities for the response effort, it is essential for those dealing with the spill to have reliable and up-to-date information on the sensitivity of the coastline to oil.
+This detailed information will be maintained by MERRAC and be provided to the NOWPAP Members on a regular basis. - 1.5.2 The following highlights the main sensitivities to oil spill: mariculture, fish farms, fisheries, wildlife, birds, amenities, tourism, industry, salt marshes, reed beds etc.